cw-ec/reports_creation/README.md

 There are three types of messages that can appear in the console:

-- INFO: Informational messages on the current action the tool is performing
+- INFO: Informational messages on the current action the tool is processing.
 - WARNING: Something occurred that was outside the normal parameters of the tool but did not inhibit processing.
 An example of the common warning for this tool is No data available for the specified FED.
 - ERROR: Something occurred that was significant enough to inhibit processing.